How Birmingham City CouncilEmpowered 10,000 tenantsto save £80k

 The ImPact

-The rollout and adoption was a significant success, with more than 5,200 tenants signing up, purchasing more than £142,000 worth of vouchers, and projected annual savings of more than £100,000.
+The rollout and adoption was a significant success, with 10,000 tenants signing up and saving £80,000.

 This rapid rollout demonstrates how Housing Perks can deliver large-scale savings without adding complexity or cost for councils.